shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Command line.md

 **/v** - show the main window when started, regarless of program settings.

-**/n** - don't auto-restart as administrator when started not as administrator.
+**/n** - don't restart as administrator when started not as administrator.
 See [UAC](xref:uac).
-Note: can auto-restart as administrator only if installed with the setup program.
+Note: can restart as administrator only if installed with the setup program.

 **"full path of a file or folder"** - import it into the current workspace (shows a dialog).
 Can be multiple files, like `"file1" "file2" "file3"`.